 - 2 cups (packed) grated extra-sharp cheddar cheese (about 8 ounces) *

 Melt 3 tablespoons of the butter in heavy medium pot over medium-high heat.
 Add broccoli stems and onion and dried tarragon if using; sauté until onion is translucent, about 6 minutes.
 Add garlic and fresh tarragon if using; sauté 1 minute.
 Add stock; bring to boil.

 Simmer uncovered until the onions & broccoli stems are very soft, about 13 to 15 minutes.
 Stir in cream and florets and simmer three to four minutes until florets are just tender.

-In the meantime, mix a Buerre Manie with the remaining three tablespoons of butter and flour.
+In the meantime, mix a Buerre Manie, butter kneaded with flour to use as a thickener, with the remaining three tablespoons of butter and flour.
 This is easiest done in a small bowl, first mashing with a fork, then using fingertips to make a paste, but not to the point the butter is melted.
-Refrigerate if mixture becomes too warm.
+Refrigerate if mixture becomes too warm. (see note)

 Whisk paste into barely simmering soup and cook for one to two minutes, but no longer, until soup has a nice, cream-like consistency.
 If in doubt of your ability to maintain a very slight simmer, the burner may be turned off – if the Buerre Manie is added immediately; it will cook in the residual heat.

 Soup may be made a day or two ahead.
 Cool slightly, then refrigerate uncovered until cold.
 Cover and keep refrigerated.
 Bring just to a light simmer to warm the soup before continuing, but do not allow it to continue to simmer and cook.
 Turn off the heat.